 Course: Master of Business Administration

-Q. Explain the concept of organizational diagnosis.
-Describe any two methods of diagnosis and its benefits and limitations with the help of examples.
+Q. Explain the concept of workplace and architectural ergonomics with the help of examples.

 Course: IGNOU MBA (Master of Business Administration)

 Session: Jan - June 2016

 Ignou Mba MS-10 Assignments - Old Sample Answers